Graduate Certificate in Medicine (Sleep Medicine)

 The program is designed and delivered by internationally recognised experts in the field.

 Coursework units of study are delivered as online tutorials and self-directed learning tasks.
 In some units of study, candidates are required to make formal presentations and analyse case studies.

 Internet conferencing technology ensures that students maintain regular contact with staff.

-Students have the option of attending a one-week residential program in late November to early December of each of the first two years of enrolment.
+Students have the option of attending a one-week residential program held in late November each year.
 The practicum introduces candidates to the technical aspects of sleep medicine and is an excellent opportunity for students not involved in sleep medicine on a day-to-day basis, to gain valuable practical experience.
 The residential school is recommended but is no longer an essential component of the course.